khumnath/liblekhika/README.md

 # Lekhika Transliteration Engine & CLI Tool

 Lekhika is a versatile, high-performance C++ library for transliterating Indic scripts, with a primary focus on converting Latin (Roman) text to Devanagari.
  It is designed to be a completely independent core module that can be easily integrated into various input methods and applications.
+It serves as the core transliteration engine for the [**fcitx5-lekhika**](https://github.com/khumnath/fcitx5-lekhika "null") input method for Linux.

 This project includes: